GiovanniYuriMita/GiovanniYuriMita/README.md

 ## About Me

-- 💻 I'm currently working at BW Soluções as a SRE Analyst
+- 💻 I'm currently working at [Delfia](https://delfia.tech/) as a Pre-Sales DevSecOps Consultant
-- 🌱 I’m currently learning and practicing DevSecOps
+- 🌱 I’m drawn to Observability, DevSecOps and FinOps cultures
-- 🥅 2024 Goals: Learn more about Kubernetes and Terraform
 - ⚡ Fun fact: I love to play videogames

 ## Languages and Tools: